-Per School Board policy, students shall not at any time use the school property and/or facilities for tobacco products, electronic smoking devices, imitation tobacco products, lighters, alcohol or illegal drug possession or consumption.
-Such acts may constitute the reason for suspension or expulsion.
+Per School Board policy, students shall not at any time use tobacco products, electronic smoking devices, imitation tobacco products, lighters, alcohol or illegal drug possession or consumption on. school property and/or facilities Such acts may constitute the reason for suspension or expulsion.
 School property and/or facilities shall mean property and/or facilities owned or leased by the Jamestown Public School District.
 See Board Policy FFA and ABBA.